alexrsaff/cornell-cs5785-2021-applied-ml/notebooks/README.md

 ## Issues

 Currently, there are issues in linking images to the contents:
-* The `*.slides.html` must be located in the same folder as the `img` folder in order to display images.
 * The `*.pdf` files do not contain images due a limitation of `nbconvert`.

 However the `*.html` notes are fully portable.